 To become a PI in Utah, you’ll need to earn a license through the Utah Department of Public Safety Bureau of Criminal Identification (BCI).
 To do so, you’ll need to be at least 21 years old, you’ll need to pass a thorough background check, you’ll need to show proof of at least 2,000 hours of experience as an investigator, and you’ll need to carry liability insurance in the form of a $10,000 surety bond.

-Private Investigator Salaries in Salt Lake City
+Private Investigator Salaries in Ogden, Provo, Salt Lake City, and St. George

-*May 2020 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
+May 2023 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed November 2024.